 The same applies to participants in distance learning and media-supported measures who must participate in regular performance assessment measures.

 A form must be used to prove regular attendance.
 This is to be filled in by the provider of training and presented by the participant to the responsible funding office on two occasions (six months after the beginning and at the end of the measure).
-This means that the number of occasions on which proof of attendance has to be presented, including for measures involving several phases, has been reduced by an average of 50 percent with effect from 1 August 2016.

 Should you have further general questions regarding the AFBG, please contact the AFBG hotline or the competent funding office.
 A list of funding offices is available at:

 The funding offices can also provide information regarding the eligibility of a specific measure, your personal prerequisites and funding details.